golialii/golialii.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Marketing at the Foster School of Business, University of Washington.
-In July 2025, I will be joining the Simon Business School at the University of Rochester as an Assistant Professor of Marketing.
-I also serve as a Senior Economist at Amazon (2024-Present).
+I am an Assistant Professor of Marketing at the Simon Business School, University of Rochester.
 My research interests include digital marketing, advertising, marketing and public policy, customer loyalty, and behavioral economics.

 ## Education
 * Ph.D. in Marketing, Booth School of Business, University of Chicago